SlackBuffer/abzBC/Fabric/toolset/protobuf/proto.md

     - The protocol buffer compiler will complain if any future users try to use these field identifiers
     - Can't mix field names and field numbers in the same `reserved` statement
 ### What's generated from `.proto`
-- When you run the protocol buffer compiler on a `.proto`, the compiler generates the code in your chosen language you'll need to work with the message types you've described in the file, including getting and setting field values, serializing your messages to an output stream, and parsing your messages from an input stream
+- When you run the protocol buffer compiler on a `.proto`, the compiler generates the code in your chosen language you'll need to work with the message types you've described in the file, including **getting** and **setting** field values, **serializing** your messages to an output stream, and **parsing** your messages from an input stream
+## Updating a message type
+- Don't change the field numbers for any existing fields
+- If you add new fields, any messages serialized by code using your "old" message format can still be parsed by your new generated code.
+You should keep in mind the **default values** for these elements so that new code can properly interact with messages generated by old code.
+Similarly, messages created by your new code can be parsed by your old code: old binaries simply **ignore** the new field when parsing
+- Fields can be removed, as long as the field number is not used again in your updated message type.
+You may want to **rename** the field instead, perhaps adding the prefix "OBSOLETE_", or make the field number **reserved**, so that future users of your `.proto` can't accidentally reuse the number
+- `int32`, `uint32`, `int64`, `uint64`, and `bool` are all compatible – this means you can change a field from one of these types to another without breaking forwards- or backwards-compatibility
+    - If a number is parsed from the wire which doesn't fit in the corresponding type, you will get the same effect as if you had cast the number to that type in C++ (e.g. if a 64-bit number is read as an `int32`, it will be truncated to 32 bits)
+- `sint32` and `sint64` are compatible with each other but are not compatible with the other integer types
+- `string` and `bytes` are compatible as long as the bytes are valid UTF-8
+- Embedded messages are compatible with `bytes` if the bytes contain an encoded version of the message
+- `fixed32` is compatible with `sfixed32`, and `fixed64` with `sfixed64`
+- `enum` is compatible with `int32`, `uint32`, `int64`, and `uint64` in terms of wire format (note that values will be truncated if they don't fit).
+However be aware that client code may treat them differently when the message is deserialized: for example, unrecognized proto3 enum types will be preserved in the message, but how this is represented when the message is deserialized is language-dependent.
+Int fields always just preserve their value
+- Changing a single value into a member of a new `oneof` is safe and binary compatible.
+Moving multiple fields into a new `oneof` may be safe if you are sure that no code sets more than one at a time.
+Moving any fields into an existing `oneof` is not safe
+## Unknown fields
+- Unknown fields are well-formed protocol buffer serialized data representing fields that the parser does not recognize
+    - For example, when an old binary parses data sent by a new binary with new fields, those new fields become unknown fields in the old binary
+- Originally, proto3 messages always discarded unknown fields during parsing, but in version 3.5 we reintroduced the preservation of unknown fields to match the proto2 behavior
+- In versions 3.5 and later, unknown fields are **retained during parsing** and **included in the serialized output**
 ## Scalar value types
 ## Default values